×

 When we asked people what advice they would give someone preparing to move to Thailand, they said:

 "It is important for expats to understand and abide by Thai laws and customs to avoid any trouble.
 Expats should also be prepared for a different climate than their home countries and ensure they have all necessary medical supplies.
 Expats should research the cost of living and research the various towns and cities to ensure they choose the best place when settling.
 It is also important to open a bank account for transfer of funds and for expats to understand the taxation laws in Thailand.
 Additionally, expats should note that English is not widely spoken outside of large cities; knowing the local language can be beneficial.
 It is important to research Thai visas and health care options to ensure a smooth transition.
-Finally, expats should consider creating a budget and seeking professional advice so they can manage finances effectively in retirement," said one expat who made the move to Thailand.
+Finally, expats should consider creating a budget and seeking professional advice so they can manage finances effectively in retirement," said one person in Thailand.

 "Find a good place to live - you'll need it in this city.
 Do not plan too much in the beginning.
-Take things easy, read a lot about Thai culture and the city," explained one foreigner living in Bangkok, Thailand.
+Take things easy, read a lot about Thai culture and the city," remarked one foreigner who made the move to Bangkok.

 What do people appreciate most about the culture in Thailand?

 "Expats in Thailand appreciate the incredible hospitality and helpful nature of the locals, as well as the diverse range of cultural festivals, customs and cuisines.
 They also cherish the natural beauty of the country, from its islands and jungles to its mountains and beaches.
 They enjoy the laid-back attitude of life in Thailand, with the focus on family and having fun.
-In addition, expats in Thailand find the low cost of living and the ease of integration into the culture to be both comforting and rewarding," said one person in Thailand.
+In addition, expats in Thailand find the low cost of living and the ease of integration into the culture to be both comforting and rewarding," explained one foreigner living in Thailand.

 View More Answers